US Visa Wait Times 2026: Current Appointment Delays by Country

 Understanding the mechanics helps explain why wait times change:

 • Bulk releases: When embassies get extra resources, they dump large batches of new appointment slots into earlier dates.
-India’s 250K-slot release is the most dramatic example — it cut wait times from months to weeks overnight.
+India’s 250K-slot release cut wait times from months to weeks overnight.
 These drops are real, not glitches.
 Act fast when you see one.

-• Rolling releases: Many embassies add a few weeks of new slots on a regular schedule (weekly or monthly).
+• Rolling releases: Many embassies add a few weeks of new slots on a regular schedule.
 Watch for patterns at your specific post.

 Want real-time alerts when appointments open at your embassy?
-VisaSlotWatch monitors multiple locations 24/7 and notifies you instantly when earlier dates become available.
+VisaSlotWatch monitors your locations 24/7 and notifies you instantly when earlier dates become available.

 Should You Switch Embassies or Wait?